kilroy-code/distributed-security/README.md

 Tags are public, and can be safely shared anywhere.
 Text can be *encrypted* and *verified* by anyone who has the tag.
 It can only be *decrypted* or *signed* on the device on which this tag was created.

 An individual user is simply a "team" of devices.
 A new team can be created with one or more constitutent tags: `create(tag1, tag2, ...) -> tag`.
 The resulting tag is unique to the individual -- i.e., not the same as any of the device tags.
 However, the application can decrypt and sign with that tag on any of that individual's devices.
-Applications can add or remove a device with
+Applications can add or remove a device tag with

 ```
 changeMembership(teamTag, {